Downloadable Resources

 Using Tepkinly

-Tepkinly Preparation and Administration
+Tepkinly Preparation and Administration: The vial method

 A guide to the dilution and preparation of the priming (0.16mg), intermediate (0.8mg) doses, and the preparation of the full dose (48mg) of Tepkinly for subcutaneous administration.
 View the video for a full run through on storage, handling and preparation of Tepkinly, indicated as monotherapy for the treatment of adult patients with relapsed or refractory diffuse large B-cell lymphoma (DLBCL) after two or more lines of systemic therapy.1